 Who we care for

-CCHS focuses on providing services to people who live, work or study within the northern half of the City of Glen Eira and the eastern three quarters of the City of Stonnington.
+CCHS focuses on providing services to people who live, work or study within the City of Glen Eira, City of Stonnington, City of Port Phillip and City of Bayside (North of South Road).
 We are also able to provide some services for people from other areas.

 We are able to provide assistance for people who have a visual or hearing impairment and those requiring interpreters.